History of Uppsala: 1087–1519: Medieval Uppsala

-Vasa era (1520–1702)
+1520–1701: Vasa era

 In 1523 Gustav Vasa seized power in Sweden.
 During his reign Uppsala experienced a severe decline.
 The ecclesiastical city was largely affected by his reduction and the university closed due to lack of funds.
-As a result of the protestant reformation much of the church's power moved from Uppsala to the royal court in Stockholm.
+As a result of the Protestant Reformation much of the church's power moved from Uppsala to the royal court in Stockholm.
 As a demonstration and consolidation of his power King Gustav began the building of a large fortification on Uppsalaåsen, Uppsala Castle, in 1549.

 In the 16th century several important church meetings were held in Uppsala.
 A new Church Ordinance was accepted in 1571, and in 1593 the Uppsala Synod took place.
 During the meeting the Augsburg Confession was accepted as the sole religious doctrine and the university was reopened.
 However, the university took several more decades to resume its full functioning.

 During the Swedish Empire Uppsala flourished and became viewed as the second capital of the empire.
 Through large donations from King Gustav II Adolf the university experienced a renaissance.
 The king realized the benefits of building his empire with not only military but also intellectual means.
 In the 1620s a new main building for the university was raised, Gustavianum, and in 1622 the world's first professorship in political science was founded, financed by Johan Skytte.
-In 1663 the student nations at Uppsala university were legalized by the Konsistorium (the University's decision-making body), and in the same year education in Exercitieinstitutionen was introduced, in an effort to provide the empire with competent military and civil servicemen.
+In 1663 the student nations at Uppsala university were legalized by the Konsistorium (the university's decision-making body), and in the same year education in Exercitieinstitutionen was introduced, in an effort to provide the empire with competent military and civil servicemen.

 In 1643 Uppsala adopted its first city plan.
 The medieval town with irregular street patterns was to a large extent demolished and a new city with straight streets and diamond-shaped blocks was built within an 800 by 1200 m large urban square.
 The plan was mostly completed by 1660.
 The area near the cathedral was not included in the city plan, and therefore these buildings are the oldest still standing in the city.

+1702–1809: Age of Liberty and the Gustavian era

 On 16 May 1702 much of the city was destroyed in a large fire.
 The cathedral was one of several buildings severely damaged.
 It took decades to rebuild the city and after the fire it lost its position as a second capital of Sweden.

-Age of Liberty and the Gustavian era (1702–1809)

 Uppsala was greatly affected by the ideals of the Age of Enlightenment.
 Many of Sweden's most eminent persons of the enlightenment lived and worked in the city.
 Among these were the mathematician Samuel Klingenstierna, the astronomer Anders Celsius, the physician Nils Rosén von Rosenstein, the biologist Carl von Linné and the humanist and linguist Johan Ihre.

 In the 18th century the bourgeois trading town declined due to competition from the growing capital Stockholm.
 The university also experienced a set-back during the end of the century due to the deaths of many of its most prominent scientists and the political turmoil in Europe caused by the French revolution.